Psilocybe caerulipes

 • Fixed the sliding window lock

-• Removed a ton of rust especially from the rear end painted and then did an oil/wax coating
+• Removed a ton of rust especially from the rear end painted and then did an oil/wax coating, next year a diy fluid film with mineral oil, lanolin and citrus solvent

 • Removed the back roll up door (also for sale)